Skip to content

 Additional Information

 Ice melting products can be made of calcium chloride, potassium chloride, magnesium chloride, or a combination of these chemicals.
 There is also the more traditional ice melt, called rock salt, which is sodium chloride (the same as table salt).
-Sodium chloride lowers the freezing point of water to 5°F, whereas normally water freezes at temperatures below 32°F. The other chemicals (calcium, potassium and magnesium chloride) can melt ice in temperatures as low as -25°F.
+Sodium chloride lowers the freezing point of water to 5°F, whereas normally, water freezes at temperatures below 32°F. The other chemicals (calcium, potassium, and magnesium chloride) can melt ice in temperatures as low as -25°F.

 If you find your child eating ice melt, do not panic.
-Take the ice melt away from them, wipe out the mouth with a soft, wet cloth and give them some water to drink.
+Take the ice melt away from them, wipe out the mouth with a soft, wet cloth, and give them some water to drink.
 Be sure to wash their hands and any exposed skin right away.

 IMPORTANT: If you do not know how much or suspect your child has eaten large amounts of ice melt this could be a problem.
 If symptoms start or you have questions, call the Missouri Poison Center right away at 1-800-222-1222.
 The poison center is open all day, every day for poisoning emergencies and questions.